High-Risk Car Insurance in New York

 New York Car Insurance Rates With an At-Fault Accident

-New York drivers with an at-fault accident pay rates ranging from $58 per month through NYCM to as high as $218 for full coverage from other insurers.
+New York drivers with an at-fault accident pay rates ranging from $58 a month through NYCM to as high as $218 for full coverage from other insurers.
 Companies increase premiums because at-fault accidents signal you're more likely to file future claims, especially when the accident involved injuries or property damage.
 These accidents remain on your driving record for three to five years.

 Data filtered by: